-You are provided with some extra data for your project, however, this time the data is not in the typical format of rows and columns but are transcripts based on the audio files that contain the conversation between the complainant and the agent.
+You are provided with some extra data for your project.
+However, the data is not in the typical format of rows and columns but are transcripts based on the audio files containing the conversation between the complainant and the agent.

-You are also simply provided with audio files without any transcripts and it is up to you to determine whether the audio files contain a positive or a negative conversation and on which topic.
+You are also provided with audio files without any transcripts.
+It is up to you to determine whether the audio files contain a positive or a negative conversation and on which topic.

-Based on these conversations you have to find if the complainant was satisfied with the response of the agent or not, what are the common problems faced by the agents that they require solving etc.
+Based on these conversations, you have to find if the complainant was satisfied with the agent’s response or not, what are the common problems faced by the agents that they require solving, etc.

-This is where you dive on step deeper into artificial intelligence and enter the realm of Deep Learning.
+This is where you dive one step deeper into artificial intelligence and enter the realm of Deep Learning.

-You use deep learning to perform Natural Language Processing and particularly use it for Sentiment Analysis and Topic Segmentation.
+You use deep learning to perform Natural Language Processing and particularly for Sentiment Analysis and Topic Segmentation.

 Day Three: Data Scientist